jayjoshix/jayjoshix/README.md

 Jay Joshi — Smart Contract Security Researcher & Auditor

 I'm a smart-contract security researcher and auditor focused on Ethereum and EVM-compatible chains.
 I specialize in protocol threat modeling, automated + manual vulnerability discovery, exploit PoCs, and readable audit reports.
-I participate in security contests and audit competitions and publish writeups and tooling on this repo.
+I participate in security contests and audit competitions and publish results on this repo and have found 25+ H/M bugs in public audit competitions.